Anthony Edwards (rower): International representative rowing

 In 1991 Edwards won his first National Championship in the scull winning Men's Senior B (U23) Sculling championship in Adelaide.
 In 1992 he teamed with Tim Wise, his Ballarat City teammate to win the Champion Senior Lightweight double sculls.
 He also won the Men's Lightweight Senior B scull championship.
 As a result of this performance Edwards earned his first national representative selection at the 1992 U23 Trans Tasman regatta where he raced a double scull with Jason Tutty winning comfortably all their races in the series.
 The following year he made his debut Australian senior representative appearance in a lightweight quad scull which finished seventh at the 1993 World Rowing Championships in Racize.
 At Indianapolis 1994 he again raced in the lightweight quad.
 That crew made the A final and finished fifth.

 For the 1995 World Rowing Championships in Tampere, Edwards raced a lightweight double scull with veteran lightweight Bruce Hick to a bronze medal.
 They stayed together into the 1996 Olympic year, the first time lightweight events were introduced to the Olympic regatta.
 With their great technical proficiency Hick and Edwards were selected again in the double scull and were expected to medal.
 They won their heat and placed second in their semi to make the A final.
-The Swiss brothers Michael and Markus Gier were favourites and Hick & Edwards placed third, winning bronze in the final, being beaten out by 0.21 seconds by the Dutch crew for silver.
+The Swiss brothers Michael and Markus Gier were favourites and Hick and Edwards placed third, winning bronze in the final, being beaten out by 0.21 seconds by the Dutch crew for silver.
 This medal was won when he was competing for Ballarat City Rowing Club and was the first Olympic representation and medal awarded to a Ballarat City member in the club's 125-year history.

 In 1997 Edwards remained in the Australian lightweight double scull now paired with Queensland's Gary Lynagh.
 They raced at two Rowing World Cups in Europe before contesting the 1997 World Rowing Championships in Aiguebelette, France where they finished fifth.